aws-deadline/deadline-cloud-for-nuke/README.md

 [openjd-adaptor-runtime]: https://github.com/OpenJobDescription/openjd-adaptor-runtime-for-python
 [openjd-adaptor-runtime-lifecycle]: https://github.com/OpenJobDescription/openjd-adaptor-runtime-for-python/blob/release/README.md#adaptor-lifecycle

-## Submitter

-This package provides a Nuke plugin that creates jobs for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
-Based on the loaded comp it determines the files required, allows the user to specify render options, and builds an [OpenJD template][openjd] that defines the workflow.

-### Compatibility
+## Compatibility

 This library requires:

 1. Nuke 15,
 1. Python 3.9 or higher; and
 1. Linux, Windows, or a macOS operating system.

+## Submitter

+This package provides a Nuke plugin that creates jobs for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
+Based on the loaded comp it determines the files required, allows the user to specify render options, and builds an [OpenJD template][openjd] that defines the workflow.

 ## Adaptor